 A contribution post by Louise Palmer-Masterton

-Helen opted for bland but healthy; When I had morning (all day) sickness I ate a lot of baked potatoes, as I didn’t fancy much else.
+“When I had morning (all day) sickness I ate a lot of baked potatoes, as I didn’t fancy much else.
 Luckily potatoes have vitamins in the skin, and so I felt they were better than other bland things.
 I supplemented potatoes with vitamins and iron.
 I also remember eating dried mangoes, cucumber, and miso at some points, and drinking orange juice.
-When I recovered from the morning sickness, I ate a lot of everything.
+When I recovered from the morning sickness, I ate a lot of everything.”Helen, Vegan Family Guide

 Can you get the right nutrition from eating a vegan diet?

 Helen, who has been vegan for many years, said: “I always try to follow a balanced diet.
 Supplements are recommended to pregnant people of all persuasions.
 I took vegan vitamins and iron before, during and after my pregnancy.”

-This was echoed by Lee who has been through two pregnancies; “Didn’t even think about nutrition, I just followed what my body craved and had zero nutritional issues”.
+This was reiterated by Lee, who has been through two pregnancies as a vegan; “I didn’t even think about nutrition, I just followed what my body craved and had zero nutritional issues”.

 Do pregnant vegans feel well?

 “I wasn’t sick once, I had no cravings, I felt great the whole time, had energy, my skin was the best it’s ever been and I continued to work-out throughout the entire pregnancy.
-Postpartum I was told I had great colostrum, since my baby only lost 70g initially and I had a plentiful supply of milk, the health visitor actually said I had too much!”
+Postpartum I was told I had great colostrum, since my baby only lost 70g initially and I had a plentiful supply of milk, the health visitor actually said I had too much!”Emma, new mum